sieve-project/sieve/docs/demo.md

 [TIME TRAVEL DESC] Sonar makes the controller time travel back to the history to see the status just after rabbitmqcluster/default/sonar-rabbitmq-cluster: {"metadata": {"deletionTimestamp": "SONAR-NON-NIL", "deletionGracePeriodSeconds": 0}} (from kind-control-plane3)
 [DEBUG SUGGESTION] Please check how controller reacts when seeing rabbitmqcluster/default/sonar-rabbitmq-cluster: {"metadata": {"deletionTimestamp": "SONAR-NON-NIL", "deletionGracePeriodSeconds": 0}}, the controller may issue deletion to statefulset/default/sonar-rabbitmq-cluster-server without proper checking
 ```
-Sonar generates a bug report saying the controller issues more creation and deletion of `statefulset/default/sonar-rabbitmq-cluster-server` than normal, and suggest that this inconsistency is probably caused by controller issuing deletion without proper checking when seeing the non-nil `deletionTimestamp` of `rabbitmqcluster/default/sonar-rabbitmq-cluster`.
+Sonar generates a bug report saying that the controller issues more `CREATE` and `DELETE` operations for the resource named `statefulset/default/sonar-rabbitmq-cluster-server` than normal.
+It suggests that this inconsistency is probably caused by the controller issuing deletions without proper checking when seeing the non-nil `deletionTimestamp` of the resource named `rabbitmqcluster/default/sonar-rabbitmq-cluster`.

 ### Debugging with Sonar report
-Sonar gives us a hint about the bug, but cannot automatically tell the root cause.
-Debugging still requires some manual efforts.
+Sonar gives us a hint about the bug, but cannot automatically tell us the root cause.
+Debugging still requires some manual effort.
 Here is my experience:

 I searched `deletionTimestamp` in the controller code to see how the controller reacts to it and I found:
 ```go